FBI warns of charity fraud amid conflict between Israel and Hamas

 Those making donations to established charities should work to ensure that they are using the correct website, as scammers are known to take part in “domain spoofing” or “URL hijacking,” where a look-alike website, made to appear like that of an established organization, is created to fraudulently solicit donations.

-FBI officials say those looking to confirm whether a charity is registered can visit the IRS’s website to search for more information.
+FBI officials say those looking to confirm whether a charity is registered can visit the IRS’ website to search for more information.

 Those who believe they may have fallen victim to a scam can report violations of federal law through the FBI’s Internet Crime Complaint Center at IC3.gov or by dialing 1-800-CALL-FBI.